malramsay64/phd-thesis/06_Melting_Behaviour/results.md

 ### Investigating the Solid State phase transition of the p2gg polymorph

-Both the p2 and the p2gg structures are comprised of the same dimer like units. [@fig:...]
+Both the p2 and the p2gg structures are comprised of the same dimer like units.
 These units are all in the same direction in the p2 structure while the p2gg structure has layers of dimers offset by \SI{90}{\degree}.
 The rearrangements taking place within the solid state phase transition